QAQzzz1234/ECS171FinalProject/README.md

 Kejing Chen: Work on data selection and collect errors from each regression model.

 Huaiyu Jiang:  Create ad organize the GitHub repository.
+Work on data selection and preprocessing.
 Discussed data exploration and model selection.
 Proofread README file and work on Conclusions.